tokenized/cordova-plugin-system-unlock/README.md

 recommended over the original [`cordova-plugin-fingerprint-aio`](https://github.com/niklasmerz/cordova-plugin-fingerprint-aio#readme) unless your exact needs happen to match ours.
-Currently the only stored secret configurations that are implemented and tested are these two:
+Currently the only stored secret configurations that are fully implemented and tested are these two:

-- `{scope: 'onePasscode', lockBehavior: 'lockWithDevice'}`: A secret which is accessible to the app whenever the device is unlocked, and gets deleted if the user turns off the system passcode.
+- `{scope: 'activeSystemLock', lockBehavior: 'lockWithDevice'}`: A secret which is accessible to the app whenever the device is unlocked, and gets deleted if the user turns off the system password/PIN/pattern.
 The secret never leaves the device it’s created on (not saved to system backups, and never transferred, restored, or synced to other devices).
+On Android the secret will occasionally require full biometic/passcode unlock (every two weeks by default).
-- `{scope: 'onePasscode', lockBehavior: 'lockAfterUsePasscodeFallback'}`: A secret which has to be unlocked by the user every time it’s used, either using biometrics or the system passcode, and gets deleted if the user turns off the system passcode.
+- `{scope: 'activeSystemLock', lockBehavior: 'lockAfterUse'}`: A secret which has to be unlocked by the user every time it’s used, either using biometrics or the system password/PIN/pattern (if supported – see above), and gets deleted if the user turns off the system password/PIN/pattern.
 The secret never leaves the device it’s created on (not saved to system backups, and never transferred, restored, or synced to other devices).

 ## Acknowledgements